PhilBoileau/cvCovEst/paper/paper.md

 # Statement of Need

 When the number of observations in a dataset far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix.
 It is efficient under minimal regularity assumptions on the data-generating distribution.
-In high-dimensional regimes, however, its performance is unsatisfactory: the sample covariance matrix is highly variable, producing estimates with diverging condition numbers and over-dispersed eigenvalues [@johnstone2001distribution].
-These issues amplify estimation error in resultant estimates, as well as in downstream analyses relying upon them.
+In high-dimensional regimes, however, its performance is unsatisfactory: the sample covariance matrix is highly variable, and produces estimates with diverging condition numbers and over-dispersed eigenvalues [@johnstone2001distribution].
+Analyses employing this demonstrably poor estimator may be negatively impacted.

-As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's deficiencies.
+As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's shortcomings.
 These estimators come in many flavors, though most are constructed by regularizing the sample covariance matrix.
 Comprehensive reviews of these estimators are provided by @fan2016 and @pourahmadi2013.